-Some embroidery floss bleed discoloring the garment.
-So drycleaning heavily embroidered garments at least the first one or two washes atleast is a good idea.
-Metallic thread mostly loose their sheen in the wash.
+Some embroidery floss bleeds, discoloring the garment.
+So drycleaning heavily embroidered garments, at least the first one or two washes at least is a good idea.
+Metallic thread mostly loses their sheen in the wash.

 Paint is added as an extra layer – this may fade with repeated washing.
 In some clothes glitter paint / puffy paint is added with glue and this may peel off with normal washing .

 7. Spotted / Stained fabrics

 Stains are inevitable on clothes.
 But when you treat the stains at home, especially on dark clothes, fading of the area may be the result, which may look even worse than the original staining.
 This may be prevented by dry cleaning.
 The dry cleaners who know their job use highly effective solvents on fabric.

 Dry cleaning can retain the elegant look of upholstery/ home furnishings.
 Try to wash and press heavy curtains and you will know.
 If they are dry cleaned, they look as beautiful and elegant as the day you bought them.